Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - panto commands and animations now swapped when in rear cab
 - correction to reduce transfer flickering at short distance
 - option to skip saving commands (reduces save time on long activities), see http://www.elvastower.com/forums/index.php?/topic/33907-64-bit-openrails-consumes-more-memory/page__view__findpost__p__257687
-- skip warning messages related to ruler token, that is introduced by TSRE5
 - track gauge can be changed over the whole route, see http://www.elvastower.com/forums/index.php?/topic/34022-adjusting-track-gauge/
 - re-introduced advanced coupling, by steamer_ctn
 - bug fix for https://bugs.launchpad.net/or/+bug/1895391 Calculation of reversal point distance failing